 In women’s health premenstrual syndrome (PMS) is a combination of symptoms you may get weeks before your period starts.
-Over 90% of women experiences some premenstrual symptoms.
-For some women their symptoms are so severe that they struggle with daily life.
+Over 90% of women experience some premenstrual symptoms.
+For some women, their symptoms are so severe that they struggle with daily life.
 While others are unphased by milder symptoms.
 On average women in the their 30s are most likely to suffer from PMS symptoms prior to their menstrual cycle.

 The Top 5 Physical Symptoms

 The Top 5 Mental and Emotional Symptoms